 When it comes to achieving appropriate and sustainable carbohydrate intake, you’ll be glad to know that there is more than one way to get there.
 Here are just a few methods that have proved successful in steadying carbohydrate intake and therefore, blood sugar levels:

 - Counting your carbs: This involves allowing yourself to only eat and drink a set amount of carbohydrates throughout the day, measured in either grams or portions.
 It may take a while to come to grips with this method, but once you do, it can allow for greater flexibility with food choices while keeping your sugar levels under control.

-- Following a low-glycemic diet: Certain carbohydrates, known as high-glycemic foods, have a greater effect on blood sugar levels than others; establishing what these foods are and avoiding them could prevent a rapid rise in blood sugar and excess release of insulin.
+- Following a low-glycemic diet: Certain carbohydrates, known as high-glycemic foods, have a greater effect on blood sugar levels than others.
+Recognizing what these foods are and avoiding them, can prevent rapid rises in blood sugar and excess release of insulin.
 Steer clear of white bread and pasta, and choose whole-grain alternatives instead.

 - Creating your plate: This is probably the easiest and most fuss-free approach to controlling your carb consumption as it doesn’t involve any complicated counting, label-reading, or research.
 Simply divide your plate into clear sections, filling half of it with non-starchy vegetables like dark, leafy greens, bell peppers, tomatoes, asparagus, etc. then fill one quarter with healthy, low-glycemic carbs, and finally add a lean protein like chicken or beef to the final quarter of your plate.
 It’s as simple as that.

 Are there any other changes I should make to my diet while taking metformin?

 Having some general diet guidelines always helps when dealing with difficult conditions like diabetes.
 Read through these top tips to stay in top form: